Justin-Insight/mymindteam.com/content/test/adult/_index.md

   main:
     parent: Test
 seo:
-  page_title: Adult Autism Testing | Adult ADHD Testing | Adult Dyslexia Testing
+  page_title: Mind Team Adult Tests - Get the Answers You Need
   meta_description: >-
-    Get the answers you need with Mind Team neurodivergent testing for autism, ADHD, dyslexia, dysgraphia, dyscalculia and other conditions.
+    Test for autism, ADHD, dyslexia, dysgraphia, dyscalculia and other neurodivergent conditions from the comfort of home with Mind Team adult testing.
   featured_image: /mind-team-counselor-during-treatment-session-15.jpg
 hero:
   heading: Get the answers <span class="underline underline--accent">you need</span>.